jfilatow/AI-Playbook/pages/appendix/MYOB-approved-tools.md

 ## Overview

 Use only AI tools that have been approved through MYOB's evaluation process.
-For detailed guidance on approved tools and their usage, refer to the [MYOB Tools Guidance](./tools-guidance.md).
+For detailed guidance on approved tools and their usage.

-This page provides the definitive list of AI tools that have been vetted and approved for use within MYOB's development environment.
+This page provides the definitive list of AI Engineering tools that have been vetted and approved for use within MYOB's development environment.

 ## Currently Approved AI Tools